 AOJ grant applications are considered in March, June, August/September and December.

-Initial funding inquiries should be directed via e-mail to Jane Curran, Executive Director, or by calling her at 1 (800) 541-2195 (FL) or
+Initial funding inquiries should be directed via e-mail to Melissa Pershing, Director of Grant Programs, or by calling her at 1 (800) 541-2195 (FL) or